brookin8/brookin8.github.io/_posts/2017-10-01-JavaScript Testing and APIs.markdown

 This week was all about added functionality.

-Although many people now interact with JavaScript through a library, like JQuery or React (more on that in a later post), we went straight JavaScript in our files.
-We covered the basics, like ensuring a page is fully loaded before 'turning on' your JavaScript functions, assigning 'click' actions to buttons, and pulling and interacting with data from an API.
-Moving one step beyond this foundation, we also covered not only how to test your JavaScript using a combination of Mocha and Chai, but how to build your JavaScript from day one in a way that enables you to test it more effectively as you go.
+Although many people now interact with JavaScript through a framework, like Angular or Vue (more on that in a later post), we went vanilla JavaScript this week.
+We covered the basics, like ensuring a page is fully loaded before 'turning on' your JavaScript functions, assigning click actions to buttons, and pulling and interacting with data from an API.
+We also covered not only how to test your JavaScript using a combination of Mocha and Chai, but how to build your JavaScript from day one in a way that enables you to test it more efficiently as you go.

 <br>

 ### **JSON**

-'JavaScript Object Notation' exists so that when data is exchanged, both computers and humans can easily read and access it.
+JSON or 'JavaScript Object Notation' exists so that when data is exchanged, both computers and humans can easily read and access it.

-With JSON, data is formatted in an associative array, with keys and values.
+With JSON, data is formatted in an associative array with keys and values.

-For example, if you're requesting data about an employee named Jane Smith from a database, you might get back a JSON file that looks like this:
+For example, if you're requesting data about an employee named Jane Smith from a database (typically through an API), you might get back a JSON file that looks like this:

 	{
 	{